sirasagi62/minirag/api.md

 - `chunk.filepath` (string): Path or identifier for the source
 - Other properties: Additional metadata fields

-**Returns:** A Promise that resolves to the ID of the inserted chunk.
+**Returns:** A Promise that resolves when the chunk has been inserted.

 **Example:**